fivdi/pigpio/doc/gpio.md

 Transmits a waveform.
 Returns the number of DMA control blocks in the waveform.

+The SYNC variants of the waveMode wait for the current waveform to reach the end of a cycle or finish before starting the new waveform.

+WARNING: bad things may happen if you delete the previous waveform before it has been synced to the new waveform.

 NOTE: Any hardware PWM started by hardwarePwmWrite will be cancelled.

 #### waveChain(chain)